-Miner DNS Info takes DNS records of individual domains and then differentiates them within several categories with the appropriate values.
-This Miner will also provide you with IP address information for each domain.
+DNS Info miner lets you check DNS records of multiple domains in bulk.
+It takes DNS records of individual domains and differentiates them within several categories with appropriate values.
+It also lists IP address information for each domain.

-The MX record tells you what email server is used within a specific domain.
-This can help you if you are in business offering your own email services.
+The MX record tells you which email server is used within a particular domain.
+This can be useful if you are in business and offer your own email services.

-- Input: The domain, that you entered at the input.
+- Input: The domain you entered in the input.

 - IP address: IP address of the domain.

-- Record type: If there is value in the IP address column, you will see value A in this column.
-In the case of empty IP address column, this column will be empty as well.
-Find out more about DNS record types.
+- Record type: If the IP Address column has a value, you see A in this column.
+If the IP address column is empty, this column is empty too.
+Learn more about DNS record types.

 - TTL: Time to live.
-More information about TLT on Wiki.
+More information about TLT is on Wiki.

-- TXT: DNS record that serves for creating any text chain.
-More about TXT record.
+- TXT: DNS record used to create any text string.
+Learn more about the TXT record.

-- MX: DNS record that serves for setting up the server, where the emails will be sent.
-Find out more about DNS record types.
+- MX: DNS record used to set up the server where email is sent.
+Learn more about DNS record types.

-In the case of link building, you can focus on domains that are located on the same IP address.
-Information about the same IP addresses can be found all the way up in your output report.
+When building links, you can focus on domains that are located on the same IP address.
+You can find the information about the domains with the same IP address in your output report.

-If the domains are on the same IP address, it is quite possible that they have one owner who you can reach out for multiple pages.
-However, be careful, because in some cases, these people have too many websites on one IP address, which can also indicate a content (spam) farm.
-So, before you address the owner, evaluate the site with your own eyes and check out its link portfolio so you can be sure there aren’t any unfair tactics.
+If the domains are on the same IP address, it is quite possible that they have one owner.
+You can then contact them for multiple sites.
+However, be careful.
+In some cases, these people have too many sites on one IP address, which can also indicate a content (spam) farm.
+So evaluate the site with your own eyes and check their link portfolio to make sure there are no unfair tactics before contacting the owner.